strangestbrew/day02-demo/README.md

 day02-demo[master]$ git push --set upstream origin master
 error: src refspec origin does not match any.
 error: failed to push some refs to 'upstream'

+day02-demo[master]$ git push
+fatal: The current branch master has no upstream branch.
+To push the current branch and set the remote as upstream, use

+    git push --set-upstream origin master

+day02-demo[master]$